influxdata/docs-v2/content/influxdb/clustered/admin/licensing.md

 ## Recover from a license misconfiguration

-If you deploy a licensed release of InfluxDB Clustered without a valid license, many of the pods in your cluster will crash on startup and will likely enter a `CrashLoopBackoff` state without ever running or becoming healthy.
+If you deploy a licensed release of InfluxDB Clustered without an invalid or expired license, many of the pods in your cluster will crash on startup and will likely enter a `CrashLoopBackoff` state without ever running or becoming healthy.
-If this happens during an upgrade, the Kubernetes control plane detects the crash loop of the new pods and prevents the termination of existing pods.
-The previous version will continue to run without service disruption while you work to provide a valid license.
+Because the license is stored in a volume-mounted Kubernetes secret, invalid licenses affect both old and new pods.

 Once a valid `License` resource is applied, new pods will begin to start up normally.
-This is an error recovery feature of Kubernetes that depends on a correctly functioning Kubernetes cluster with enough capacity to perform rolling upgrades.
+Licenses are validated when the `License` resource is applied.
+If the license is invalid when you attempt to apply it, the InfluxDB clustered license controller will not add or update the required secret.

 ## Renew your license